tuj84257/Zwidget/README.md

 ## Architecture

 Each widget has a backend layer and a frontend layer.
-The backend is usually a single JavaScript file, where Node.js APIs can be used, while the frontend is composed of an HTML template, a CSS file, and a JavaScript file, where modern web browser APIs can be used in the renderer process.
+The backend is usually a single JavaScript file, that has access to the main process, and where Node.js APIs can be used.
+The frontend is composed of an HTML template, a CSS file, and a JavaScript file, where modern web browser APIs can be used in the renderer process.
 Conforming to the architecture of an Electron app, a preload JavaScript file helps the backend and the frontend communicate to each-other by exposing API endpoints to the renderer.

 <p align="center"><img src="https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white"><img src="https://img.shields.io/badge/Electron-2B2E3A?style=for-the-badge&logo=electron&logoColor=9FEAF9"><img src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white"></p>